AMSTERDAM REVIEW

 nothing to hold them in place except your story told from birth to death,

-who you are, untested hypothesis: yours-meets-theirs, the world.
+who you are, an untested hypothesis: yours-meets-theirs, the world.

 © Daniel Carden Nemo